 Recruiter: What are you talking about?
 There was nothing like that in the movie...

 Homer: I know, you see when I get bored I make up my own movie, I have a very short attention span... look a bird!

 - In "Fear of Flying", upon discovering a man identical to himself lying knocked out in front of Moe's:

-Homer: (Gasp) This man is my exact double!
-(GASP) That dog has a puffy tail!
-Here puff, here puff! (chases dog)
+Homer: (Gasp) Oh, my god, this man is my exact double!
+(GASP) That dog has a puffy tail! (chases dog) Here puff, here puff! (giggles)